 (b) Human cheek cells

-to record observations and draw their labeled diagrams
+to record observations and draw their labelled diagrams

-6) Identification of Parenchyma, collenchyma and Sclerenchyma tissues in plants, striped, smooth and cardiac muscle fibers and nerve cells in animals, from prepared slides.
-Draw their labeled diagrams.
+6) Identification of Parenchyma, collenchyma and Sclerenchyma tissues in plants, striped, smooth and cardiac muscle fibres and nerve cells in animals, from prepared slides.
+Draw their labelled diagrams.

 a) Tap water